 Focuses primarily on works from the 19th, 20th and 21st centuries.
 Examines both literary and non-literary texts in the context of the powerful political and social changes taking place in Austria and Europe.

 *GER 355 AUSTRIA AND THE EUROPEAN UNION (3 credits)

 Introduces the history of Austria and examines the European integration process after World War II.
 Examines the structure and role of the European Union; the challenges of EU enlargement; the relationship between Europe and the U.S.; and the role of Europe on the global stage.
 (D-I)

 GER 360 CONTEMPORARY GERMAN CULTURE (2 credits)

 Examines issues confronting 21st-century Germans.
 Topics vary but may include migration and population changes, Germany as a multicultural society, and Germany's role in Europe and in the European Union.

 Students examine in detail one aspect of German or Austrian culture in which they have a particular interest.
 Students are not expected to do extensive library research for the project but instead are encouraged to interact with Germans or Austrians and to develop good listening and observation skills.
 Learning to become effective participant observers is central to the success of the project.

 GER 318 MAY TERM IN BERLIN (3 credits)

 Examines ethnic, religious and cultural diversity in Berlin.
-Focuses on four of the many communities living in the city: Afro-Germans, Turkish Germans and Jewish Germans and Berlin's Muslim population.
+Focuses on four of the many communities living in the city: Afro-Germans and Germans of African descent, Turkish Germans, Jewish Germans, and Berlin's Muslim population.
 Explores first, how Germans define diversity, multiculturalism and intercultural living; and second, how Germans respond to their own diversity and address its attendant issues.
 Examines the historical context of Berlin's multiculturalism and considers its implications for all of Germany and for greater Europe.
 No prerequisites.
 Course offered in English.
 (AY)